okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 #### Customizations

-The DAC, Okta End-User Dashboard, and Admin Console are default UI’s provided by Okta.
-Since these tools use Tenant and Okta APIs to manage the Okta org, Okta customers can plug in their own custom UI's.
+The DAC, Okta End-User Dashboard, and Admin Console are default UIs provided by Okta.
+Since these tools use Tenant and Okta APIs to manage the Okta org, Okta customers can plug in their own custom UIs.

 #### From logical to physical